thq919/Noradio/README.md

 Android player + another youtube client.
 That allow to play YouTube content with this opportunities:

-1. Play only audio with simple player UI
+1. Simple player UI for Youtube searching
-2. Faster access to youtube media and save ethernet traffic
+2. Listen music, podcasts withound download useless for it video
-3. No ads
+3. No ads + no requires to auth (and so on - no possibility for now :)

-To do:
+Things to do:
 1. Background managament from up notification menu
-2. Save it to local device to play it later + search via name
+2. Save it to local device to play it later + sorting in playlist
 3. To see full metadata of video on one button + share link to other apps

 # Installing